Purple group — UNITS OF VOLUME WITH LAST LETTER CHANGED

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all relate to making things unclear or difficult to understand, such as BLUR, which can refer to a lack of clarity in an image.
+These words all relate to making things unclear or hard to understand, like BLUR or OBSCURE.

-These words are all titles of popular magazines, such as TIME and PEOPLE, which are widely recognized publications.
+These words are all titles of well-known magazines, such as FORTUNE or PEOPLE.

-These words are all units of volume with their last letter changed, such as CUR, which is a modified version of a unit of volume.
+These words are all units of volume with their last letter changed, such as CUR or PING.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.